 A Little About my Life

-When I was about 7, our old TV finally died.
-My parents preferred to read at night and they had no intention of buying another TV.
+When I was about 7, our family television petered out.
+My parents preferred to read at night and they had no intention of buying another television.
 My cries of boredom were answered by the directive to go draw or write stories.
-Eventually I resorted to those things and found myself becoming more and more infatuated with the process.
-Sometimes I would stay up hours after the whole family had gone to be in order to finish a particular painting or drawing.
-I'd set it up near my bed so it could be the first thing I'd see in the morning.
+After much resistance I gradually resorted to those things and found myself becoming more and more infatuated with the process.
+Sometimes I would stay up for hours after the family had gone to bed in order to finish a particular painting or drawing.
+I'd set it up near my bed so I could see it fresh, first thing I'd see in the morning.

-Growing up in Laguna Beach California was a boost to my art career.
+Growing up in Laguna Beach California was a huge boost to my art career.
 Not only was it a gorgeous California, seaside town, but it was a serious art colony and if you were artistically inclined, you got respect.
 In my younger days, there was no problem with a ten-year-old girl running around town by herself or with friends.
 We lived on High Drive.
 It was a 3 story Mediterranean house my parents bought for a song in 1959 being that Mediterranean houses were unpopular at the time.
 I loved to look out at the ocean from my bedroom.
 In the morning, you could hear seals barking and waves crashing on the rocks.
 My parents were lovers of art and music and took me to Audubon films and the Symphony regularly.
 Sometimes during these films and musical events I'd be so overcome with emotion that I felt I might explode.
+I almost thought that something might be wrong with me.
 I also had an intense feeling of compassion for all animals as well as people.

 Principia College near St. Louis was where I chose to go to college.
 It is a small but gorgeous campus on the cliffs overlooking the Missouri river.
 Prin has a great art department and a close communal feeling to it.
 I got an art scholarship from the Laguna Beach Festival of Arts which paid for a quarter of my my college tuition but I had to earn the rest of my expenses myself since my parents didn't have the money to loan me.
 I did that by selling paintings and shell necklaces at the Sawdust Festival by day and running my binocular rental concession at night that served the Pageant of the Masters.
 My professor at Principia was James Green.
 He was a noted "California Regionalist" watercolorist in the 30's and 40's who studied with the renowned artists; Rex Brandt, Millard Sheets and Milford Zornes at the Chouinard School of Art in Los Angeles.
 Along with James Green and 20 other college students I traveled to France, Italy, Switzerland and England where we would visit museums and high ranking people in the art world while in the cities and paint on location in the countrysides.
 I graduated in 1976 with a BA in Fine Art.

-There where about 10 galleries that I exhibited in Laguna over the years.
+I exhibited in about 10 galleries in Laguna over the years.
 I also participated in all three Summer Art Festivals there: The Festival of Arts, the Sawdust and the Art -A- Fair Festival.
 IBM and the Irvine Company have commissioned paintings from me and I've had work displayed at the State Capitol.
 Some of my collectors have as many as 12 of my paintings.
 I have established personal relationships with many of them.
 The South Coast Hospital in Laguna has my work on display in their lobby and other offices.
 They appreciated the optimism in what I did and felt that might lighten the hearts of people having to be in the hospital.
-I also license my art with companies worldwide through Greg young Licensing.
+I also license my art with companies worldwide through Greg Young Licensing.